floragunncom/search-guard-docs/_docs/kibana_installation.md

 ## Configuring the Kibana server user

-For management calls to Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Kibana uses a special user, called the Kibana server users.
+For management calls to Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Kibana uses a special user, called the *Kibana server user*.

 This user needs certain privileges for the Kibana index.
 When using the sample users and roles that ship with Search Guard, you can use the preconfigured `kibanaserver` user.
 If you want to set up your own user, please see chapter "Configuring Elasticsearch" below.